U.S. judge orders tobacco companies to admit deception

 "The government regularly requires wrongdoers to make similar disclosures in a number of different contexts," Kessler wrote.

-Early in the long-running case, the Justice Department hoped to extract $280 billion (174.8 billion pounds) from the companies to pay for a smoking cessation program and other remedies.
+Early in the long-running case, the Justice Department hoped to extract $280 billion from the companies to pay for a smoking cessation program and other remedies.

 It later dropped the demand to $14 billion, and then Kessler ruled she could not force them to pay for such a program at all.